geoign/cmt-catalog-qgis/README.md

 Obspy https://docs.obspy.org/ is used for extracting GlobalCMT data.
 ~~In this implementation, earthquakes larger than M4 between the period of 1991-2020 (30 years) are included.~~ Now it covers all events in GlobalCMT catalog as of Dec.
 2022.
+Sorry, I set the wrong link to the Google Drive ZIP file.
+Now it is fixed.
+(2025/02/01)

 ## Installation
 Note: The following steps show how-to in QGIS 3.28.1.